 Core CCS Masters Courses

 The core courses outlined below constitute the foundation of the Climate Change & Society Degree.
-MEA 519, MEA 516 and GIS 510 are offered online, while MEA 517 and MEA 518 are conducted in-person and online.
+MEA 519 and MEA 516 are offered exclusively online, while MEA 517 and MEA 518 are conducted in-person and online.
 The MEA courses are part of the NC State United Nations Sustainable Development Goals Initiative.
-In addition to the core courses listed below, the program requires 6 credits of elective courses.
+In addition to the core courses listed below, the remainder of the program allows the student to choose elective courses that align with their career interests in the climate and sustainability realm.

 - MEA 517 Fundamentals of Climate Change Science (3 credits, Fall)